Yes, Stress Can Affect Your Baby's Sleep

-These can especially upset fragile, super cautious infants who tend to get scared, lonely and extra cranky when unexpected changes occur.
+The above list can especially upset fragile, super cautious infants who tend to get scared, lonely and extra cranky when unexpected changes occur.

 If you think stress is part of the problem, do what you can to protect your honey from these upsets and start a great bedtime routine to get her back in balance.